Rangers vs. Astros: Betting Trends, Records ATS, Home/Road Splits

 Rangers vs. Astros: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Hunter Brown is set to start for the Houston Astros on Saturday against Adolis Garcia and the Texas Rangers.
-First pitch is at 7:10 PM ET at Minute Maid Park.
+Framber Valdez will start for the Houston Astros on Sunday at Minute Maid Park against Adolis Garcia and the Texas Rangers.
+First pitch is at 7:08 PM ET in this final game of a three-game series.

-The Astros are the favorite in this one, at -175, while the underdog Rangers have +145 odds to play spoiler.
-The contest's over/under is set at 8 runs.
+The favored Astros have -200 moneyline odds against the underdog Rangers, who are listed at +165.
+The over/under for the matchup has been set at 7.5 runs.

 Rep your team with officially licensed Rangers gear!
 Head to Fanatics to find jerseys, shirts, and much more.